 Instead, teams will need to identify the target outcomes of customers according to various stages of the buyer journey and provide support through the steps to achieve them.

 Prioritizing Customer Marketing

-These figures may inflate with the implementation of additional data requirements and strategies for lead conversion.
-More companies may decide to invest in the known (i.e., current customer preferences) rather than pricier guesswork (i.e., chance of acquiring new customers).
+Acquisition costs may inflate with the implementation of additional data requirements and strategies for lead conversion too.
+More companies may decide to invest in the known (i.e., current customer preferences) rather than pricier guesswork (i.e., the chance of acquiring new customers).